-- Inspect and clean or replace air filters at the beginning of each heating and cooling season, or more frequently if required. - Inspect the condensate drain and outdoor coil at the beginning of each season.
+- Inspect and clean or replace air filters at the beginning of each heating and cooling season, or more frequently if required. - Inspect the condensate drain and outdoor coil at the beginning of each cooling season.
 Remove any debris.
-Clean the coils as necessary using water or an approved all-aluminum cleaner.
+Clean the outdoor coil and louvers as necessary using a mild detergent and water.
 Rinse thoroughly with water. - Inspect the electrical connections for tightness at the beginning of each heating and cooling season.
-Service as necessary. - Inspect and clean blower housing, motor and wheel.
+Service as necessary.